Vertigo Comics: Vertigo Crime

-Editorial changes, "relaunch", and discontinuation
+Editorial changes, attempted relaunch, and discontinuation

-In December 2012, Karen Berger announced that she would be leaving the company the following March.
+Karen Berger left the company in March 2013.
 Berger's position at the head of Vertigo was filled by Shelly Bond, who had begun editing for the imprint in 1993.
-However, in 2016, DC "restructured" Vertigo, eliminating Bond's position, and oversight of Vertigo was placed under Jamie S. Rich, until May 2017 when Mark Doyle became the new editor.
+In 2016, however, DC "restructured" Vertigo, eliminating Bond's position, and oversight of Vertigo was placed under Jamie S. Rich, until May 2017 when Mark Doyle became the new editor.

-In 2018, DC Comics announced a "line-wide relaunch and rebranding" as "DC Vertigo", including 11 new ongoing titles planned for the coming year, under Doyle's editorship.
+In 2018, DC Comics began a "line-wide relaunch and rebranding" as "DC Vertigo", including 11 new ongoing titles planned for the coming year, under Doyle's editorship.
 These included a new sub-imprint based on Neil Gaiman's Sandman with four new ongoing series, announced in March, and seven new series announced in June.

-The relaunch experienced a number of complications, however.
+The relaunch experienced a number of complications.
 Border Town by Eric M. Esquivel and Ramon Villalobos dealt with immigration and Latino identity, for which Esquivel received death threats in advance of its publication.
 The series was well received by critics, but after four issues were published, Esquivel was accused of sexually and emotionally abusing a former partner.
 Villalobos and colorist Tamra Bonvillain withdrew from the project, and DC cancelled the series, including issues that were ready for publication.
 Meanwhile, Second Coming by Mark Russell and Richard Pace came under criticism from Christians and conservatives who considered its announced premise – in which Jesus Christ returns and lives as a roommate with a modern-day superhero – blasphemous and offensive.
 The series was cancelled before the first issue was published; Russell and Pace later published the series through Ahoy Comics.
 Safe Sex by Tina Horn and Mike Dowling was also cancelled before its debut, and later published as SFSX by Image Comics.

-In June 2019, DC announced that, as part of a consolidation into a unified branding, the Vertigo imprint would be discontinued in January 2020.
+DC Comics discontinued the Vertigo imprint in January 2020.
 The DC Zoom and DC Ink imprints for children and young adolescents were also eliminated.
-Under the new plan, all of the company's comics would be published under the "DC" brand, and categorized by intended reader age: DC Kids (8–12 years), DC (13+), and DC Black Label (17+).
+Under the new plan, all of the company's comics were published under the "DC" brand, and categorized by intended reader age: DC Kids (8–12 years), DC (13+), and DC Black Label (17+).
 The Sandman-related titles retained their new branding as "The Sandman Universe".

+2024 relaunch

+In 2024, DC relaunched the Vertigo imprint, with Chris Conroy, editor of DC Black Label, as main editor.
+In addition, James Tynion IV and Álvaro Martínez Bueno's series The Nice House by the Sea was transferred from DC Black Label to Vertigo.
+The Sandman Universe line of books was folded back into the imprint as well.